teilomillet/gollm/README.md

 - **Complex Reasoning Tasks:** Use the ChainOfThought function to break down and analyze complex problems step-by-step.
 - **Structured Data Generation:** Create and validate complex data structures with customizable JSON schemas.
 - **Model Performance Analysis:** Compare different models' performance for specific tasks to optimize your AI pipeline.
+- **Prompt Optimization:** Automatically improve prompts for various tasks, from creative writing to technical documentation.

 ## Installation